lsst-sqre/sasquatch-backpack/docs/dev/add_datasources.rst

 Update CLI
 ==========
-You'll want to add a post option to your CLI command, to allow users to specify whether or not the command should go ahead and send a post request to kafka with the provided data or not.
+You'll want to add a publish option to your CLI command, to allow users to specify whether or not the command should go ahead and send a publish request to kafka with the provided data or not.
 To do so, add the following to your CLI command

 .. code-block:: python

     @click.option(
-        "--post",
+        "--publish",
         is_flag=True,
         default=False,
         help=(
-            "Allows the user to specify that the command output" "should be posted to kafka"
+            "Allows the user to specify that the command output" "should be published to kafka"
         ),
     )

-Remember to also add ``post: bool,  # noqa: FBT001`` as a parameter.
+Remember to also add ``publish: bool,  # noqa: FBT001`` as a parameter.
-You can add the funciton of the post flag after the body of the extant function with the following:
+You can add the funciton of the publish flag after the body of the extant function with the following:

 .. code-block:: python

     click.echo(
-        f"Querying USGS with post mode {'enabled' if post else 'disabled'}..."
+        f"Querying USGS with publish mode {'enabled' if publish else 'disabled'}..."
     )
     #Query
-    if not post:
+    if not publish:
-        click.echo("Post mode is disabled: No data will be sent to Kafka.") return
+        click.echo("Publish mode is disabled: No data will be sent to Kafka.") return

-    click.echo("Post mode enabled: Sending data...")
+    click.echo("Publish mode enabled: Sending data...")

 To actually send the data, simply import and instantiate the config and source objects you made in your ``scripts.py`` file.
 Then, import ``sasquatchbackpack.sasquatch`` and add the following: